This list of the best gluten-free restaurants in Denver was last updated on February 6, 2020.

 Another great Colorado fast-casual restaurant worth trying is Modern Market.
 Modern Market uses only fresh ingredients and makes everything, including its dressings, in-house.
 The salads are hearty and delicious, and the green chili chicken soup is a personal favorite of mine.
 Modern Market offers gluten-free pizza, too.
 If you order pizza, make sure you clearly communicate your allergy needs.
 I typically avoid the pizza due to the risk of cross contamination, but by all means give it a try if you feel comfortable with the process.

-Another great fast casual restaurant in Denver is Five on Black.
+Also give Five on Black a try.
 They make Brazilian food that you order similarly to how you’d order at Chipotle.
 The Brazilian cheese bread is to die for.
 Five on Black has a prime location just off the 16th Street Mall (in case you want to get in some shopping – and amazing people-watching – trust me!).

 Another gluten-free hotspot is mmm… COFFEE!
 It’s a dedicated paleo bistro in the Santa Fe Arts District.
 Sip on coffee and eat some yummy paleo muffins and cookies.
 When you’re done, walk around to visit some of the art studios where local artists display their works.

-I don’t get to Boulder often, but when I do, I have two amazing gluten-free recommendations for you.
+I don’t get to Boulder often, but when I do, I have a few amazing gluten-free recommendations for you.

 First, go to Kim & Jake’s Cakes.
 This unpretentious bakery makes cakes, cookies and all sorts of breads that will impress even the most picky gluten-free eater.
 Be sure to purchase a fresh baguette, which has a wonderful texture and mouth appeal.
 Everything here is to-go (it’s not a sit-down restaurant).